gwacter-zz/sdn-workshop/README.md

 # Software Defined Networking Workshop

 We are running a workshop at this year's eResearch conference in Queenstown.
 It is meant to be a taster for people who have not heard of Software Defined networking.
 The first part are some talks on "What is SDN" and "Why you might use it".
-The second part is a handson session where students get to play with the ryu controller and (time permitting) the [Faucet open source SDN switch](https://github.com/REANNZ/faucet).
+The second part is a handson session where students get to play with mininet, ryu controller with a simple application and (time permitting) the [Faucet open source SDN switch](https://github.com/REANNZ/faucet).

 ## Logistics